evskii/GameEngines2_NatureSimulation/README.md

 - Predator and Prey system.
 - POIs for animals to congregatae around.

+## Progress:
+- Created the base project.
+- Imported 3D models for a small selection of animals.
+- Created a movement script using Seek, Arrive and Path Following.

 ## Final Video Storyboard:
 The video idea I have is a Planet Earth style documentary where there are scenes displaying animal interactions in different ways as if recorded for an episode of the show.
 ### Sample Shots: